-General features of our High and Standard Options
+General features of our High, Standard and Basic Options

-Our HMO offers both a High and Standard Option.
+Our HMO offers a High, Standard and Basic Option.
 Under our High Option there are not any deductibles and you pay a copayment for most of your covered services.
-Under our Standard Option there are deductibles and many of the covered services are subject to coinsurance.
+The Standard and Basic Option have a deductible that applies to some covered services and higher copays than the High Option.